-As DREAMers Begin Renewing Permits Again, Trump Tweets 'DACA Is Probably Dead'
+Blaming Democrats, Trump Says 'DACA Is Probably Dead'

 Hours after the U.S. government announced it would again begin processing renewal applications for the Deferred Action for Childhood Arrivals due to a federal court order, President Trump claimed that the program — which has granted a temporary legal reprieve to people who were brought to the U.S. illegally as children — was "probably dead."